eventnetusa/eventnet/src/_vip/aetna-events.md

       **POP-UP MALL STORES**

-      In 2018, we launched the first Aetna Medicare Store in Strongsville, OH to service Group Retirees during the Annual Enrollment Period.
+      In 2018, we launched Aetna's first Medicare Store in Strongsville, OH to service Group Retirees during the Annual Enrollment Period.